Sum-of-Squares Relaxations for Information Theory and Variational Inference: Exact lower bounds based on moments

 \paragraph{Algorithms to compute $D^{\rm OPT} (A\|B) $.}

-This tightest lower bound can only be approximated tightly, if we consider an approximation of $f$ by a piecewise affine function with sufficiently many kinks (as done in \mysec{varf}), \emph{and} we can compute $\Gamma$ arbitrarily precisely.
-This is typically only easily possible without brute force enumeration with sum-of-squares relaxations which are asymptotically tight (thus using hierarchies).
+This tightest lower bound can only be {computed precisely}, if we can compute $\Gamma$ arbitrarily precisely.
+This is typically only easily possible without brute force enumeration with sum-of-squares relaxations which are asymptotically tight (thus using hierarchies in dimensions larger than one).
 In our experiments where we compare all bounds, we consider the case of uni-dimensional trigonometric polynomials, for which our simplest relaxation is already tight.
 Computable lower bounds are considered in \mysec{sos-relax} (based on SOS relaxations) and \mysec{qt-relax} (based on quantum information divergences).